espocrm/documentation/administration/telegram-message.md

 ### Telegram configuration

-1. Create a new Telegram chanel.
+1. Create a new Telegram channel.
 2. Create a new [Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
-3. Add the bot to your Telegram chanel.
+3. Add the bot to your Telegram channel.
-4. Add the bot to the chanel admins group.
+4. Add the bot to the channel admins group.